 1Gans-Morse, Mazzuca, and Nichter (2013) explain that clientelist parties utilize a mix of four clientelist strategies during elections (vote buying, turnout buying, abstention buying, and double persuasion).
-In this paper we concentrate on vote buying which is defined as the distribution of rewards during elections in contingent exchange for vote choices (Nichter 2014, p.
+In this paper, we concentrate on vote buying, which is defined as the distribution of rewards during elections in contingent exchange for vote choices (Nichter 2014, p.
 316).

 2Bahamonde (2022) explains that in the United States, vote buying was illegal as early as the 1700s.